dennycd/node-cls/README.md

 ## Concept
-in node-cls, the class system is built upon a chain of triple objects, namely the object prototype, constructor function and a class object.
+in node-cls, the class system is built upon a chain of triple objects, namely the  **Prototype**, **Constructor** and **Class**.
 As the diagram shows, instantiating a new js object will establish a relationship from the bottom up, starting at the object instance.
 Using javascript's built-in function we can obtain the prototype of that object.
 ```javascript
 assert.ok(Object.getPrototypeOf(obj) === MyClass.prototype);)
 ```